box/wavectl/doc/sphinx/Templating.md

 \3.
 Wavectl is quite opinioted about the file extensions and file names.
 One may prefer to use the alert name itself as the name of the template.
 Doing that requires manual work.
+\4.
+In order to change a threshold, the team needs to re-generate the whole templated alerts and write them back to dashboard.
+\5.
+Once a team creates their alerts from a template they need to execute create.

 ar